Rome in July is hot hot hot!

 On the first Sunday of every month, state-run museums and archeological sites are free for everyone.

 On Sunday July 2 2017, the Colosseum/Forum/Palatine are free but will be packed.
 I'd recommend visiting some lesser-visited sites, like Caracalla Baths or Palazzo Altemps.
 For a complete list of free sites/monuments, visit the Rome Tourist Board (the site is most complete in Italian.)

 On the last Sunday of the month, the Vatican Museums are open and free.
 Hours are 9am - 2pm, with last entry at 12:30.
 No reservations are possible and tours don't generally go this day.
 If you don't show up long before 9am, you risk waiting more than an hour, even two, in line, and not getting in.

 If you are on a tight schedule and this is the only day you can go, or a tight budget, then this is a great opportunity.
 But otherwise it is usually better to book your visit ahead of time and pay to go another day.

-From June 10 through early September, enjoy the annual outdoor festival, Roma Estate Lungotevere, along the banks of the Tiber River.
+From early June through early September, enjoy the annual outdoor festival, Roma Estate Lungotevere, along the banks of the Tiber River.

 Entry is free, but you can also eat, drink, listen to music, watch movies and shop.
 Prices vary.
 On both sides of the Tiber, between Ponte Garibaldi and Ponte Sublicio (entries near Jewish Ghetto and Trastevere.)
 Click the link to the left for a full program including cinema showings.